 After a stint in a mental institution, former teacher Pat Solitano moves back in with his parents and tries to reconcile with his ex-wife.
 Things get more challenging when Pat meets Tiffany, a mysterious girl with problems of her own.

 A ballet dancer wins the lead in "Swan Lake" and is perfect for the role of the delicate White Swan - Princess Odette - but slowly loses her mind as she becomes more and more like Odile, the Black Swan.

 Acting under the cover of a Hollywood producer scouting a location for a science fiction film, a CIA agent launches a dangerous operation to rescue six Americans in Tehran during the U.S. hostage crisis in Iran in 1980.

 Dallas 1985.
 Electrician and sometimes rodeo bull rider Ron Woodroof lives hard, which includes heavy smoking, drinking, drug use (primarily cocaine) and casual sex.
-He is a stereotypical redneck: racist and homophobic.
+He is racist and homophobic.
 While in the hospital on a work related injury, the doctors discover and inform him that he is HIV+, and that he will most-likely die within thirty days.
 Ron is initially in angry denial that he would have a disease that only "faggots" have, but upon quick reflection comes to the realization that the diagnosis is probably true.
 He begins to read whatever research is available about the disease, which at this time seems to be most effectively treated by the drug AZT.
 AZT, however, is only in the clinical trials stage within the US.
 Incredulous that he, as a dying man, cannot pay for any drug which may save or at least prolong his life, he goes searching for it by whatever means possible.
 It eventually leads him to Mexico and a "Dr." Vass, an American physician whose license was revoked in the ...
 Written by

 135 of 156 people found this review helpful.